caoimheD/meditation-yoga/README.md

 Section

 The section part is dispalyed on both the homepage and on the second page.
 This is a box which contains the content of these pages.
 On the homepage, it provides the user with information about how the website is structured and what they can expect from the other pages.
-There is also a collage of images for esthetic purposes.
+There is also a collage of images..
 On the second page, this section contains again a collage of images and in the text section, it provides the users with information on the topics of meditation and yoga.
-It also contains a link to Spotify and Youtube, where users can find additional information.
+It also contains a link to Spotify and Wikipedia, where users can find additional information.

 Sign up form

 The sign up form provides the users with the option to enter their name and email address to receive a free class in either yoga or meditation, or both.
 All requested information is required in order for the form submission to be successful.
+This redirects to a page where the user sees a thank you message.
+From this page, they can easily navigate back to page of their choice by using the navigation bar.

 ![nav](assets/images/form.png)